Gaussian Processes with Errors in Variables: Theory and Computation: Introduction

-Here $K_n$ is the deconvoluting kernel function, $\phi_K$ and $\phi_{u}$ are the Fourier transforms of the kernel function $K$ and the density of measurement error $g_{u}$, respectively.
-Usually $\phi_K$ is assumed to be compactly supported to ensure $K_n$ is well defined.
-Also, to achieve the rate optimality one requires that $K$ is a $k$th-order kernel function with $k$ being the order of smooth of the unknown regression function.
-In practice, such deconvolution kernels typically do not admit closed form expressions, and the estimation could suffer from extra errors due to numerical integrations.
+$K_n(\cdot)$ is the deconvolution kernel function, $\phi_K(\cdot)$ and $\phi_{u}(\cdot)$ are the Fourier transforms of the kernel function $K(\cdot)$ and the density of measurement error $g_{u}(\cdot)$, respectively.
+Usually $\phi_K(\cdot)$ is assumed to be compactly supported to ensure that the deconvolution kernel $K_n(\cdot)$ is well defined.
+Also, to achieve the rate optimality one requires that kernel function $K(\cdot)$ is a $k$th-order kernel function where $k$ represents the regularity level of the true density function.
+However, in practice such deconvolution kernels typically do not admit closed-form expressions, and the estimation could suffer from extra errors due to numerical integrations.